rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

-Bugs are not for asking questions about a problem you are trying to solve that involve the use of decompyle3 along the way, although I may be more tolerent of this if you sponsor the project.
+Bugs are not for asking questions about a problem you are trying to solve that involve the use of decompyle3 along the way, although I may be more tolerant of this if you sponsor the project.

 Bugs are also not for general or novice kind help on how to install this Python program in your environment in the way you would like to